Skip to content

 What’s inside

-• Use cases: HTTP 429/5xx, DB deadlocks/SQLSTATE 40001, queue/worker retries, third-party API calls, async services.
+• Use cases: OpenAI and Anthropic API calls, HTTP 429/5xx, DB deadlocks/SQLSTATE 40001, queue/worker retries, async services.

 • Production pointers: Set deadline_s and max_attempts, cap max_unknown_attempts, keep tags low-cardinality (class, operation, err), attach metrics/log hooks.